vinod-hg/guardian/README.md

 2. A new function with <function_name>_guard is created.
 Hence there cannot be any other function with the same name as of the new function generated.
 3. Warning messages are displayed for each of the clauses in which variables are used only in guard and not in the function body.
-Workaround is to use variable names with startiing "_" which are only used in function guards.
+Workaround is to use variable names with starting "_" which are only used in function guards.

-Please report issues/bugs and enhancement requests / suggesions so that it can be improved further.
+Please report issues/bugs and enhancement requests / suggestions so that it can be improved further.
 Current limitation and other improvements will be provided in future.